paydro/excavator/README.md

 # Add Helpers For Commands

-Commands run inside of `Excavator::Environment`, and it has a few methods that you can use.
+Commands run within and instance of `Excavator::Environment`, and it has a few methods that you can use.
 To extend this, you can use `Excavator::Environment#modify`.
 This is really just a helper give you access to the `Excavator::Environment` scope (i.e., for including other modules).

     require 'excavator'